splorp/textexpander-icons/readme.txt

 http://dribbble.com/shots/303057

-This project was subsequently forked by James Goode, who added the nifty “Balloon” versions.
+This project was subsequently forked by the lovely James Goode, who added the nifty “Balloon” versions.

 http://dribbble.com/shots/306326